 How to Find a Habit Reversal Therapist

-When finding an HRT therapist, begin by searching for one who specializes in this modality.
+Begin by searching for an HRT specialist when finding the right therapist.
 Because HRT is not a traditional method covered in most graduate programs, many therapists obtain specialized training as licensed professionals.
 Conduct an online search with which you can better review organizations and providers until you find the best fit for you.
-Beyond the provider’s specialization, it is important to consider fees, location, accessibility, and availability.
+Beyond the provider’s specialization, consider fees, location, accessibility, and availability.
 Using an online therapist directory is a great place to start.

 What to Expect at Your First Appointment

-Your first appointment with an HRT therapist will begin much like any other therapy session.
-Prior to meeting your treatment provider, you will likely be asked to complete intake forms, provide necessary payment information, and enroll as a new client.
+Your first appointment with an HRT therapist will begin similarly to any other therapy session.
+Before meeting your treatment provider, you will likely be asked to complete intake forms, provide necessary payment information, and enroll as a new client.
 After meeting your therapist, they will conduct a comprehensive biopsychosocial assessment to arrive at a clinical diagnosis.
 This will help determine the best mode of treatment.
 Along with HRT, there may also be other modes of therapy integrated into a treatment plan, including medication.

-It is important to ensure that you and the therapist establish a healthy rapport.
+Ensure that you and the therapist establish a healthy rapport.
 The more you trust your therapist, the more likely you are to follow through with treatment and achieve success.
-If the therapeutic relationship is not a seemingly good fit, discuss this with your therapist.
-If issues cannot be resolved, you may want to consider locating another provider.
+Discuss any issues with your therapist if the therapeutic relationship is not a good fit.
+If issues cannot be resolved, you may consider locating another provider.
 However, be patient, as establishing a working relationship can take time.

 Final Thoughts

-What you’re struggling with may seem unique to you, but you’re not alone.
-If you are dealing with behavioral issues such as tics, hair-pulling, skin picking, or any other bad habits, talking to a therapist can make a big difference in how you feel.
+If you are dealing with behavioral issues such as tics, hair-pulling, skin-picking, or any other bad habits, talking to a therapist can make a big difference in how you feel.
 The healing process takes time, but with motivation and commitment, change is possible.
-The best investment anyone can make is in themselves and there is no better time than now to pursue treatment.
+The best investment anyone can make is in themselves, and there is no better time than now to pursue treatment.

 For Further Reading